Sakeran/picture-app/README.md

 The application implements a Twitter OAuth login feature, alongside a local signup option.
 A Twitter API key is required for the app to make use of the Twitter option.

-A live version of this project can be found running [here](https://arm-picture-app.herokuapp.com/).

 Created as an exercise for [Free Code Camp](http://freecodecamp.com).
 ## Installing
 ```